-We have spotted some interesting differences between US and UK weddings.
+It doesn’t matter which side of the pond you live on.
+We have spotted some interesting differences between weddings in these (2) countries and it might surprise you!
 The reason they are different is because weddings reflect our history and traditions.
 They change from one region to another usually within the same country.
 Before you marry someone across the pond read some of our fun facts about weddings.

 The US and the UK share more than their language (which is also different in both countries).
 Whether you are planning or attending, this is a whole different story when it comes to weddings.
 From the formalities to its size.
 Let’s go over the major differences between weddings in the United States and United Kingdom.

 Learn about the Differences in US & UK Weddings: